usubalang/usuba/_posts/2020-04-09-crypto-DSLs.md

 <code>u<i>n</i></code> types, which can be grouped in tuples, similar
 to what Usuba offers.
-However, where tuples are at the core of Usuba's programs, Cryptol's main construction is sequences, which, unlike tuples, contains elements of the same type.
-Several builtins allow to construct and manipulate sequences: comprehensions, enumerations, infinite sequences, indexing and appending operators.
-Furthermore, in Cryptol, bitvectors can be specified using boolean sequences.
+However, where tuples are at the core of Usuba's programs, Cryptol's main construction is sequences, which, unlike tuples, contain elements of the same type.
+Several operators allow to manipulate sequences: comprehensions, enumerations, infinite sequences, indexing and appending operators.
+Furthermore, bitvectors can be specified using boolean sequences.
 For instance, the expression

 ```
 [True, False, True, False, True, False]